-Please note that the 9% provincial tax must be included in the calculation of the taxable benefit.
-It must also be noted that for the provincial government, any taxable benefit is an integral part of the insurable earnings used to calculate the employee and employer contributions to the Quebec Pension Plan.
+Please note that the 9% tax in Quebec must be included in the calculation of the taxable benefit.
+It must also be noted that, in Quebec, any taxable benefit is an integral part of the insurable earnings used to calculate the employee and employer contributions to the Quebec Pension Plan.
 Furthemore, employers must include such taxable benefits in their total payroll when calculating Health Services Fund, CSST and CNT contributions.
 Taxable benefits must be calculated for every pay period so that payments to the government may be correctly determined.